Part Q: What it means for your home extension

 📄 The Merged Approved Documents (Oct 2024)

-This is the definitive government guide containing Part Q (Security) alongside other recent updates.
+This is the definitive UK government guide containing Part Q (Security) alongside other recent critical building regulation updates.

 📥 Download PDF (Gov.uk)

-Currently, no. Part Q generally applies to new build properties and dwellings created by a change of use (like a barn conversion).
-However, many architects and homeowners choose to specify PAS 24 compliant windows for extensions anyway for peace of mind and enhanced security.
+Currently, no. Part Q generally only applies to new build properties and dwellings created by a formal change of use (like a barn conversion).
+However, many architects and homeowners actively choose to specify PAS 24 compliant windows for extensions anyway for peace of mind and enhanced security.

-Generally, no, unless they are “easily accessible.”
-This means if a burglar can climb onto a flat roof or balcony to reach the window, it MUST be Part Q compliant.
+Generally, no, unless they are classed as “easily accessible.”
+This means if a burglar can easily climb onto a flat extension roof or a balcony to reach the first-floor window, it MUST be Part Q compliant.
 If it is a standard vertical wall drop, it is exempt.

 Not quite.
-Part Q is the minimum legal requirement (building regs).
-Secured by Design (SBD) is a higher Police standard.
-However, most SBD products are automatically Part Q compliant.
+Part Q is the minimum legal requirement set by building regulations.
+Secured by Design (SBD) is a much higher, official Police standard.
+However, most products that achieve the SBD standard are automatically Part Q compliant.

 Yes.
-If KJM installs windows that are required to be Part Q compliant (e.g. for a new build or conversion), we provide the necessary paperwork to prove the products meet PAS 24 standards.
-You pass this to your Building Control Officer to get your completion certificate.
+If KJM installs windows that are required to be Part Q compliant (e.g., for a new build or conversion), we provide all the necessary technical paperwork to prove the products meet PAS 24 standards.
+You pass this directly to your Building Control Officer to achieve your final completion certificate.

 Mark Pearce